NATSIIRT/HEIGVD_WEB_PROJECT_FRONTEND/README.md

 - Rust functions must be annotated with `#[wasm_bindgen]` to be accessible in JavaScript.
 - The crate must use `--target bundler` for Vite compatibility.
 - All encryption happens **locally in the browser**, ensuring privacy.
+- The project uses modern React 19 features and TypeScript for better type safety.
+- UI components are built with Radix UI / ShadcnUI for accessibility and TailwindCSS for styling.

 ---